edac713/Image-To-Website/img2code/img2code v3.md

-# STEP 3: Code Development and Translation
+# PHASE 3: Code Development and Translation
 - **Translate IAF to Code**: Develop HTML & Tailwind CSS code within a single HTML code fence.
 - **Incorporate Essential Resources**: Use specified HTML tags (e.g., Font Awesome CSS, Tailwind CSS).
 - **Tip Incentive**: Strive for perfection in code execution for a $2000 tip from user.

-## Checklist for STEP 3
+## Checklist for PHASE 3
 - [ ] Development of layout code
 - [ ] Implementation of color schemes in code
 - [ ] Application of typography in CSS